HuaDeity/powershell-windows-autoproxy/README.md

 Auto Set Proxy for Windows PowerShell, WSL and WSA

-## If you use Windows for Development, I highly recommend use Clash TUN mode or Router such as OpenClash or Surge.
+## If you use Windows for Development, I highly recommend use Clash TUN mode or Router Proxy such as OpenClash or Surge.

 ## Requirements